Photo: Shopping in Sydney - Find Bargains in the City at the Pitt Street Mall - Photo: Sydney Central Plaza.

 Shopping in Sydney

 Sydney offers world class shopping centres, designer boutiques, department stores and speciality shops.
-Sydney Map with places to shop marked in yellow.
+Map links show city shopping areas and places to go.

 Places to shop in the Central Business District CBD are located within easy walking distance to each other, but there are other major shopper paradise centres in the outer suburbs such as MacArthur, Chatswood, Parramatta and Penrith.